An Authentic French Salad Recipe From A Home In Auvergne

 - Mix in the shallot last.

-Be creative and try these many salad dressings.
+Be creative and try one of these vinaigrette salad dressings.

 🔄Substitutions & Variations